wallenjos01/MidnightProxy/README.md

 - The backend queue will be run through on each server-switch, as if the player connected for the first time, so each server will need some way to differentiate itself.
 Some ways to do this would be through hostnames, or by having a modified backend server set a cookie before transferring the player.
-  - I plan to release a Fabric mod / Spigot plugin which facilitates server-switching through JWT cookies, and adds a /server command to individual servers, in order to work around this issue.
+  - This can be fixed by installing and configuring the [JWT plugin](plugin-jwt/README.md) on the proxy, and [ServerSwitcher](https://github.com/wallenjos01/serverswitcher) on each backend server.
+This only works on Fabric backends at the moment.
-- As of now, all connections to backend servers will look like they are coming from the proxy.
+- By default, all connections to backend servers will look like they are coming from the proxy.
 This breaks IP-banning, and prevents servers from enabling `prevent-proxy-connections` in the `server.properties` file.
-  - In the future, I plan to add an `ip_address` requirement type to allow proxy-wide IP bans.
-  - I also plan on adding an option to send HAProxy's PROXY v2 packets to backend servers to facilitate IP forwarding, along with a companion Fabric mod (and *maybe* Spigot plugin) which allows servers to properly read those packets.
+  - This can be fixed by enabling the `haproxy` option for backend servers, and installing [Fabric-HAProxy](https://github.com/wallenjos01/fabric-haproxy) on the backend servers.
+This only works  on Fabric backends at the moment.